-How well built are the Skullcandy Push True Wireless?
+How well built is the Skullcandy Push True Wireless?

-If you were hoping for a beautiful, premium feeling pair of ‘buds, these are going to disappoint.
+If you were hoping for a premium pair of buds, the Push Wireless is going to disappoint.
 The charging case doesn’t try to be anything other than just a case.
-There are no magnets to keep the case shut and instead rely on simply clicking shut.
-They require you to push in a small button to pop open the lid and retrieve the earbuds which work fine, but it isn’t anything special.
-On the inside, there’s a perfect cutout for each earbud which holds them nicely and it even magnetically snaps the earbuds into place which is super satisfying as well as convenient as hell.
+There aren’t even magnets to keep the case shut; instead, it relies on simply clicking shut.
+On the inside, there’s a perfect cutout for each earbud which holds them nicely and it even magnetically snaps the earbuds into place which is super satisfying.

-Unfortunately, the case is also pretty big and bulky by true wireless earbud standards.
-Easily not as pocketable as what you’ll get from something like the Jaybird Run or even the Anker Soundcore Liberty Air true wireless earbuds.
-In short, this isn’t a well-made case, but it is definitely well-designed.
-It’s more practical than it is sleek but at this price point, that’s exactly what I’m looking for.
-Plus, it functions perfectly for what it’s supposed to do.
-It never opened accidentally and there’s no fumbling around to get the earbuds to fit properly thanks to the magnets which also do a great job at making sure they don’t fall out.
+Unfortunately, the case is also bulky by true wireless earbud standards.
+Easily not as pocketable as what you’ll get from something like the Beats Studio Buds or even the Anker Soundcore Life A1 true wireless earbuds.
+In short, this isn’t a well-made case, but it is definitely well designed.
+It never opens accidentally and there’s no fumbling around to get the earbuds to fit properly thanks to the internal magnets.

-The earbuds themselves are just as weird and bulky as the case.
-That said, after wearing them for a day or two I have basically no complaints about them.
-These fit amazingly well in my ears.
-The method of inserting them into your ears requires a small twist which helps the tiny wing tips lock these into place, and while they might not be great at isolating outside noise, they do a good enough job that I was able to work in peace at my local cafe with only occasional noises coming through like a loud laugh or the crash of plates.
-Each earbud also has a single large button on the side for playback controls and for turning each one on or off individually if you need to do that for whatever reason.
+The earbuds are bulky like the case, yet they still fit rather well in my ears.
+The method of inserting them into your ears requires a small twist which helps the tiny wing tips lock these into place.
+While they might not be great at isolating outside noise, they do a good enough job of blocking out incidental noises from a local cafe.
+Only occasional noises came through like a loud laugh or the crash of plates.
+Each earbud also has a single large button on the side.
+These are for playback controls and for turning each one on or off individually.

-Most important of all, they stay in no matter I do thanks to Skullcandy’s FitFin wing tips.
-Whether I was just doing laundry, walking to the local burrito spot to grab some lunch (or going for a run to work off said burrito), these make a solid everyday companion.
-It’s worth mentioning that Skullcandy says these are water-resistant, but they don’t seem to have an official IP-rating which is a bummer so just be mindful of that if you plan on using these exclusively at the gym or during any kind of strenuous activity.
-Better still, I don’t really experience any ear fatigue with these.
-Don’t get me wrong, I wouldn’t say these are the most comfortable pair of ‘buds you’ll ever wear and you’ll definitely notice them in your ears, but they don’t hurt at all and feel fine for everyday use.
+Most important of all, they stay in no matter what I do thanks to Skullcandy’s FitFin wing tips.
+Whether I’m doing laundry or walking to the local burrito spot, these make a solid everyday companion.
+Skullcandy says these buds are water-resistant, but they don’t seem to have an official IP rating.
+So best to be mindful of that if you plan on using these exclusively at the gym or during any kind of strenuous activity.

 Playback controls all work perfectly as well.
 A single push of either button pauses or plays music, while double taps on the right and left earbuds to raise and lower the volume, respectively.
 Then you can hold each one down for two seconds in order to skip between tracks and a triple tap on either ‘bud will access the personal assistant of your device.
 While they work fine, it’s not the most pleasant experience as you’ll clearly hear the loud, cheap plastic button being pushed right in your ear.
 But hey, as long as it works right?